Skip to main content

 Your usually confident 19-year-old in first year university is having panic attacks and not getting the grades they used to.
 You notice they’re drinking more alcohol, have started drinking alone in their room and are avoiding school.

-• withdrawing from friends and activities they used to enjoy
+• Withdrawing from friends and activities they used to enjoy

-• increased and/or heavy use of alcohol or other drugs or substances
+• Increased and/or heavy use of alcohol or other drugs or substances

-• engaging in self-injury
+• Engaging in self-harm

-• increased irritability or aggressiveness
+• Increased irritability or aggressiveness

-• skipping school
+• Skipping school

-Things you hear them say that may be linked to suicidal thoughts include:
+Comments that may be linked to suicidal thoughts include:

 • Talking or joking about suicide: “I just want to off myself.”